-I found myself captivated by both our heroine, former saloon whore, Kristina and Luke our conflicted hero and was completely invested in their story.
+I found myself captivated by both our heroine, former saloon whore, Kristina and Luke our conflicted hero.
+I was completely invested in their story.

-Yes this is a quick read but there were still plenty of times where I found myself holding my breath during some pretty fraught scenes, tears tricking down my cheeks reading some beautifully touching scenes, chuckling out loud at the abundant humour and going all mushy at the romantic gestures.
-Considering our heroine’s former trade, I was surprised at the lack of sexual content but this story still got me all tingly with the sexual anticipation as it built beautifully between Luke and Kristina.
-Oh and yes the sex scene was good, if a bit unexpected. 😉
+Yes, this is a quick read.
+But it still managed to give me all the feelings that I want.
+I found myself holding my breath during some pretty fraught scenes.
+There were tears trickling down my cheeks reading some beautifully touching scenes.
+Plus I was chuckling out loud at the abundant humour and going all mushy at the romantic gestures.
+Considering our heroine’s former trade, I was surprised at the lack of sexual content.
+However, don’t be fooled, this story still got me all tingly with the sexual anticipation as it built beautifully between Luke and Kristina.
+Oh and yes the sex scene was good if a bit unexpected. 😉

-This novella is the start of a trilogy about the Lawson brothers but it could be read as a standalone, although the teasing epilogue about brother Jeremiah does a good job of tempting me into buying book 2. 😉
+This novella is the start of a trilogy about the Lawson brothers.
+However, it could be read as a standalone.
+Although the teasing epilogue about brother Jeremiah does a good job of tempting me into buying book 2. 😉

 Thanks for stopping by and taking the time to read my thoughts.
-I hope I’ve sparked your interest and that you add this one to your groaning TBR piles.
+I hope I’ve sparked your interest and that you add Wolf Bride to your groaning TBR piles.